“Education is not the learning of facts but the training of the mind to think.” - Albert Einstein

 Implementation

 Students experience mathematics through a mixture of formal whole class instruction as well as individual and small group learning experiences.
 Homework is set once a week.
-A variety of tasks are set using varied resources such as internet based learning on mymaths, worksheets, exercises from books and research tasks.
+A variety of tasks are set using varied resources such as internet-based learning on mymaths, worksheets, exercises from books and research tasks.
 We ask parents/carers to support us in ensuring that homework is completed to a high standard.

 Students are grouped in sets according to their ability in mathematics.
 Set changes occur in response to student progress in class, the feedback gained from completed homework and data generated from internal assessments.